 It can be much simpler to have this approach as a startup, after all, you typically have to prove yourself quite quickly or the money will run out.
-In a larger more traditional enterprise, it’s often more difficult to adopt this mindset for various reasons such as: long lead time until reaching the customer to test the hypothesis, on-premise B2B environments, high customization as in professional services, etc. Nevertheless, as a POPM, one must always strive to make the desired impact, regardless of the organization’s size.
-In fact the importance of having the right mindset in an enterprise is incredibly important to minimize waste of developing too many (wrong) features.
+In a larger more traditional enterprise, it’s often more difficult to adopt this mindset for various reasons such as the long lead time until reaching the customer to test the hypothesis, on-premise B2B environments, high customization as in professional services, etc. Nevertheless, as a POPM, one must always strive to make the desired impact, regardless of the organization’s size.
+In fact, the importance of having the right mindset in an enterprise is incredibly important to minimize the waste of developing too many (wrong) features.
 In large organizations, this is true for both Product Owners and Product Managers.

 Once the hypothesis has earned its place of respect, as Konrad Lorenz once said:

 “It is a good morning exercise for a research scientist to discard a pet hypothesis every day before breakfast.
 It keeps them young.”

 So, to openly and bravely receive the truth, the POPM must evaluate the measured outcomes and decide whether they must show flexibility and discard their hypothesis or keep it.
 The Lean Startup movement introduced the terms for this as to pivot (change direction) or to persevere (keep on with the direction).

 Applying pivot might feel difficult to the POPM, as it means that we have disproved our hypothesis.
 On the other hand, we will have learned something and hopefully avoid an “OMG” headline, and as Lorenz said, pivots keep us “young” 😉